 In true French style, make sure the camembert is at room temperature before eating.
 Serve the gooey camembert with slices of baguette, after the main.
 Pair the camembert with cider, champagne or white wine.

-17. Things To Do In Normandy France: Wade In The Salty Waters
+17. Wade In The Salty Waters

 Along the Normandy coast are plenty of beaches for swimming.
 Bring your beach umbrella and stay awhile.
 If you forget your bathing suit, don’t worry, no one will notice if you wade into the salty waters in your undies.